Elemental Camp

 Building Resilience and Wonder

-We welcome a limited group of 30 boys to participate in this exciting experience.
-Our intention is planted with deep sincerity and care, understanding that initiation is not about rigidity or force, but about creating space for transformation through joy, connection, and meaningful challenge.
+• We welcome a limited group of 30 boys to participate in this exciting experience.
+Our intention is planted with deep sincerity and care, understanding that initiation is not about rigidity or force, but about creating space for growth through joy, connection, and meaningful challenge.

 This is not a disciplinary or tactical camp.
 This week is an immersion into nature, to learn from the elements and connect with the wild wisdom that lives in all of us.
 This perspective is designed to complement your family's beliefs, not conflict with them, and we honor the backgrounds and traditions that each boy brings.